-I was doing some ciphering (Jethro Bodine is one of my childhood heros) on my latest eBay sale, and it's not pretty.
+I was doing some ciphering (Jethro Bodine of Beverly Hillbillies fame is one of my childhood heros, and he was a ciphering fool) on my latest eBay sale, and it's not pretty.
 I got one bid on my sewing machine, so it sold for the starting price of $34.95.
 Could have been better but not bad, I thought.
 So then I started to break down my costs versus my percieved $34.95 profit.

 Shipping to Maine was $47.72 for the 41-pound box containing the sewing machine and goodies (no fancy "express" or "priority", just plain-jane shipping).
 I charged a flat $13 handling fee to cover the box (I purchase heavy duty double wall boxes, especially appropriate for this cast iron beauty), packing peanuts, bubble wrap, plus the package of needles and thread I provide the buyer.
 Those actual costs are about $12.20 but I figure I can legitimately charge 80 cents for my labor packing the machine up and driving it to the post office.
 I suppose I actually lose money on my 80 cents too, with gas prices the way they are, but I digress.